 • Travel in style on a Stagecoach Gold route 16 bus to Folkestone.
 Visit Folkestone’s Harbour Arm, the food, drink and entertainment destination for the town.
 The gold buses have free WIFI and luxury leather seats too.

 To buy or use a University of Kent unirider ticket, you’ll need a valid university student ID card.
 The student number on your university ID card must match the student number on your ticket.
 You are required to present your student ID card to the driver each time you use your unirider.

 How do I get one?

-You can buy your unirider online now for a discounted price of £175 – that’s just 64p a day for unlimited travel in Kent and East Sussex!
+You can buy your unirider online now (or from the Travel Shop in Canterbury Bus Station) for £250 and get unlimited travel in Kent and East Sussex!

 Your unirider will come loaded onto an exclusive University of Kent smartcard, which you can use all day, any day from 16 September 2017 through to 17 June 2018.

 To safeguard your ticket against theft, loss and damage we recommend that you register your smartcard by following these simple steps: